 Board Directors are all volunteers and as such do not receive any remuneration for their time and commitment, although reasonable travel expenses are paid to enable them to carry out their Board duties.

-What are the benefits in being a Board member?
+What are the benefits in being a Board Director?

-Membership of the Board will provide individuals a unique opportunity to gain strategic and governance skills which may not be available to them within their employing organisation.
-In addition, they will gain from training and development opportunities organised to enhance the effectiveness of the board.
+Membership of the Board will provide you with unique personal development opportunities (e.g. working at a strategic level, helping to manage a company) which may not be available to you within your employing organisation.
+In addition, you will gain from training and development opportunities organised to enhance the effectiveness of the Board.